Does God Speak English?

 The self has two aspects.

-And there is the individual self, the localised manifestation of that essence as an individual.
+And there is the individual self, the localised manifestation of that essence as a personal identity.

 Similarly there is "I" and there is "i".

-The "i" is a small "I", in which the wholeness of creation has become a mere point, placed above, out of reach.
+The "i" is a small "I", in which the wholeness of creation has become a mere point.

-It lives under the illusion that it is no longer whole - as if the gap in "i" could cut itself from its "I"ness.
+It lives under the illusion that it is no longer whole - as if the gap in "i" could cut itself from its essential "I".

-It is a vertical stroke linking bottom to top, as "I" links Earth to Heaven, ground to God.
+It is a simple stroke linking bottom to top, Earth to Heaven, Ground to God.

-Turn "I" upside down and it makes no difference.
+Turn "I" upside down, it makes no difference.